 Walla Walla Community College is a member of the WALNET consortium.
 Membership fees maintain a web-based catalog and resource sharing service between member libraries.
 All employees and enrolled students are eligible for a WALNET library card.
-Identification (student/staff ID, driver’s license, etc.) is required in order to receive a WALNET library card.
-Library cards will be issued to eligible patrons with a valid ID over the age of 16.
+Library cards will be issued to eligible patrons over the age of 16 with valid identification (student/staff ID and driver’s license).
 Community patrons may be eligible for a WALNET card through the Walla Walla County Rural Library District (WWCRLD).
 Non-residents will be referred to their local public library for full services or, if none exist, to the closest public library that provides a fee-based, non-resident card.

 Although precedence is given to students, the library facility is open to all.
 Community patrons under the age of 18 must be accompanied by an adult and are restricted from computer use.
-Library staff reserve the right to restrict computer use by any non-students or staff engaged in excessive or disruptive use.
+Library staff reserve the right to restrict computer use by any non-students/staff engaged in excessive or disruptive use.

 In the library, patrons should feel comfortable to study, work in small groups, use the computers and media equipment, and consult with librarians in an atmosphere of mutual respect and courtesy toward others.
 The library strives to provide a variety of study environments, ranging from quiet areas to conversation areas to group study rooms.
 Loud voices, cell phone ringers, or any disturbance that prevents others from studying are prohibited.
 Cell phones must be turned off and patrons are asked to take their cell phone conversations to the lobby.
 The library maintains a “quiet area” where talking and other noise is not allowed.
 Food and drink are restricted as posted on the signage in various areas of the library.